Broadleaf Microservices

 Starting up Supporting Utility Services

-Before you start up all the APIs, you’ll need to first start up a few supporting services that are required for this starter.
-These services are provided via docker images and can be run and started from IntelliJ’s Terminal by navigating to the root of this project and running:
+Before you start up all the APIs, you’ll need to first start up a few supporting services that are required for the suite of Broadleaf Microservices.
+These services are provided via docker images and can be run and started from IntelliJ’s Terminal by navigating to the manifest directory of your project and running the following docker maven plugin commands:

 IntelliJ Terminal - docker-compose up